electrical

 Your switchboard works hard.
 Make sure it's keeping up

-Most Sydney homes still run on outdated switchboards that weren't built for modern electrical loads.
-We'll assess, upgrade, and future-proof yours — cleanly and correctly.
+Most Sydney homes are still running on switchboards that weren't built for modern electrical loads.
+We'll assess it, upgrade it, and future-proof it properly.

 or call 1300 830 260